viromelab/CoopPipe/README.md

 chmod +x *.sh
 </pre>

-If Miniconda is not present you can download and install it with:
+If Miniconda is not present, it can be downloaded and installed it with:
 <pre>
-./CoopPipe --miniconda
+./CoopPipe.sh --miniconda
 </pre>

-Install all of the tools necessary to execute the pipeline with:
+To install all of the tools necessary, please execute the pipeline with:
 <pre>
-./CoopPipe -i -t 4
+./CoopPipe.sh -i -t 4
 </pre>

-To execute the whole pipeline, type:
+To execute the whole pipeline, please type:
 <pre>
 ./CoopPipe.sh -r1 reads_forward.fq -r2 reads_reverse.fq
      --output out_analysis --threads 4 --memory 28